ansible/ansible/docs/docsite/rst/user_guide/playbooks_checkmode.rst

 Because the ``--diff`` option can reveal sensitive information, you can disable it for a task by specifying ``diff: no``.
 For example::

   tasks:
-    - name: this task will not report a diff when the file changes
+    - name: This task will not report a diff when the file changes ansible.builtin.template:
-      template:
         src: secret.conf.j2
         dest: /etc/secret.conf
         owner: root